 - Black mud: The recipe also uses black mud which is found along the banks of rivers and lakes.

 Why take so much pain to find these ingredients?
-Because it is a sureshot remedy for cracked heels that can cure your feet once you have tried everything else without any result!
+Because it is a sure shot remedy for cracked heels that can cure your feet once you have tried everything else without any result!
 What more!
 It can even heal the cracks in thighs.
-Yes, some people do get cracks all over their legs due to extreme dry skin, especially in winters.
-This is one of the best remedies for cracks in skin.
+Yes, some people do get cracks all over their legs due to extremely dry skin, especially in winters.
+This is one of the best remedies for cracks in the skin.

 - Yellow bees wax- 100 g

 - Rock Salt (Saindhava lavanam) – 100 g (get fine powder, not crystals)

 - Powdered Guggilam (the one used for incense sticks) – 100 g

 - Black Mud (Jeguru matti, found by riverside) : 100 g

 - Jaggery powder- 100 g

 - Honey – 50 g